 - Q: What is the effect of an abstention? - A: The shares of a shareholder who abstains from voting on a matter will be counted for purposes of determining whether a quorum is present at the meeting so long as the shareholder is present in person or represented by proxy.
 An abstention from voting on a matter by a shareholder present in person or represented by proxy at the meeting has no effect on the election of directors.
-In addition, abstentions will not be counted as votes cast for or against the proposals to ratify the appointment of PricewaterhouseCoopers LLP or to approve, on an advisory basis, the compensation of our named executive officers.
-For proposals 2, 3 and 4 with respect to the proposed amendments to our Amended and Restated Certificate of Incorporation, abstentions will have the effect of votes against such proposals. - Q: Will my shares be voted if I don't provide instructions to my broker? - A: If you are the beneficial owner of shares held in "Street Name" by a broker, you must instruct your broker how to vote your shares.
+In addition, abstentions will not be counted as votes cast for or against the proposals to ratify the appointment of PricewaterhouseCoopers LLP or to approve, on an advisory basis, the compensation of our named executive officers. - Q: Will my shares be voted if I don't provide instructions to my broker? - A: If you are the beneficial owner of shares held in "Street Name" by a broker, you must instruct your broker how to vote your shares.
 If you do not provide voting instructions at least ten (10) days prior to the Annual Meeting date, your broker will be entitled to vote the shares with respect to "routine" items but will not be permitted to vote the shares with respect to "non-routine" items (we refer to the latter case as a broker non-vote).
 In the case of a broker non-vote, your broker can register your shares as being present at the Annual Meeting for purposes of determining the presence of a quorum, but will not be able to vote on those matters for which specific authorization is required under the rules of the NYSE.

-Under NYSE rules, only the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 is a "routine" matter, on which your broker will be allowed to vote without specific voting instructions.
+Under NYSE rules, only the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 is a "routine" matter, on which your broker will be allowed to vote without specific voting instructions.